basaandewiel/basaandewiel.github.io/_posts/2022-05-05-Install-openVPN-on-openWRT.md

 ```
 The rest of the file should not be changed!

-@@@Perform OpenWrt backup.
-Extract client profiles from the archive and import them to your clients.
+Now you should get the client config files of the OpenWRT router to your client device.
+You can do this for instance with the `scp` command.
+Another possibility is to make a backup of via OpenWRT configuration (via the GUI: system->backup/flash firmware->generate archive').
+This gives you a .tar.gz file, that you can open  and extract the client profiles from the archive and import them to your clients.

 If you want additional clients .ovpn run this multi-client script:
 ```